amarildolucas/fcm_pusher/README.md

  gem install fcm_pusher
  ```

-Then add it in top of the file you want to use:
+Then add it to the top of the file you want to use:
 ```
 require 'fcm_pusher'
 ```